Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-treasury.md

 :::{admonition} Important
 :class: danger
-The treasury module logic is no longer effectively used by the Daodiseo protocol.
-On March 3rd, 2021, the Daodiseo community passed [governance proposal 43](https://station.daodiseo.money/proposal/43), updating the seigniorage reward weight to burn all seigniorage.
-On January 6th, 2022, the Daodiseo community passed [proposal 172](https://station.daodiseo.money/proposal/172), which changed the stability fee tax rate to zero.
+The treasury module logic is no longer effectively used by the ODISEO protocol.
+On March 3rd, 2021, the DAODISEO community passed [governance proposal 43](https://station.ODISEO.money/proposal/43), updating the seigniorage reward weight to burn all seigniorage.
+On January 6th, 2022, the DAODISEO community passed [proposal 172](https://station.ODISEO.money/proposal/172), which changed the stability fee tax rate to zero.
 Neither seigniorage nor the tax rate are currently used.
 The information in this section is kept as reference.
 Although the rates and parameters used in this section no longer have any effect on the protocol or transactions, they are still calculated as their logic is intact.
 The effective rates of seigniorage and stability fees are calculated as zero.
 :::

-The Treasury module acts as the "central bank" of the Daodiseo economy, measuring macroeconomic activity by [observing indicators](#observed-indicators) and adjusting [monetary policy levers](#monetary-policy-levers) to modulate miner incentives toward stable, long-term growth.
+The Treasury module acts as the "central bank" of the ODISEO economy, measuring macroeconomic activity by [observing indicators](#observed-indicators) and adjusting [monetary policy levers](#monetary-policy-levers) to modulate miner incentives toward stable, long-term growth.

 :::{Important}
-While the Treasury stabilizes miner demand by adjusting rewards, the [`market`](./spec-market.md) module is responsible for Daodiseo price stability through arbitrage and the market maker.
+While the Treasury stabilizes miner demand by adjusting rewards, the [`market`](./spec-market.md) module is responsible for ODISEO price stability through arbitrage and the market maker.
 :::

 ## Concepts